 Viva la vie Bohème!
 The Broadway production of Rent was captured in all its bohemian glory with this recording of the show.
 The Jonathan Larson musical brings together a group of struggling artists who find family among one another, even as they face down the specter of HIV and the possibility of losing their homes.

-Musicals Available on BroadwayHD
+Plays and Musicals Available on BroadwayHD

 Voltaire’s 1759 novella about a traveling idealist seeking “the best of all possible worlds” was turned into a Broadway musical back in 1956.
 The show had a short run, but soon became a cult favorite thanks to the intoxicating score by Leonard Bernstein and a handful of contributing lyricists.
 Revived and reworked, the musical refuses to go away and is performed in all its glory in this star-studded concert.